Reducing Risks In Energy Contracts

 Volatile Markets Heighten Risks for Market Participants

-The current global situation has made the energy market that much more complicated.
-The Covid-19 pandemic led to a severe dip in energy demand worldwide, and the easing of restrictions over the past year has meant a sharp increase in global energy needs.
+The current global situation has made the energy market even more complicated.
+The Covid-19 pandemic led to a severe decline in energy demand worldwide, and the easing of restrictions over the past year has resulted in a sharp increase in global energy needs.

-The recent Russian invasion of Ukraine led many countries from around the world to impose sanctions on Russian oil and gas supplies.
+The recent Russian invasion of Ukraine has led many countries around the world to impose sanctions on Russian oil and gas supplies.
 This has driven up gas prices and led to natural gas shortages, leaving industrial consumers concerned about plant operating expenses and profitability.
-Due to these uncertainties, it is important to understand the variety of different energy contracts out there.
+Due to these uncertainties, it is essential to understand the various types of energy contracts available.

 Lucrative Savings in Long-Term PPAs, With Plenty of Risk

-Long-term power purchase agreements are typically 10-years to 20-years in tenor and can offer huge savings for staying with a supplier, often with some guarantee of price increase restrictions.
+Long-term power purchase agreements, typically spanning 10 to 20 years, can offer significant savings by staying with a supplier, often with price increase restrictions.
 Prices can vary depending on the quantity of electricity or gas used by the consumer.
-Some contracts offer low prices for staying within a certain consumption range, with significantly higher prices for excess energy use.
+Some contracts offer low prices for staying within a specific consumption range, with significantly higher prices for excess energy use.

 The state of global energy markets must also be considered when thinking about signing an energy contract.
-We acknowledge that a long-term contract could offer greater stability at a time when there is much uncertainty over access to energy on a global scale.
+A long-term contract could offer greater stability at a time when there is much uncertainty over access to energy on a global scale.
 However, considerations for a long-term PPA are highly dependent on the long-term business strategy, corporate ownership, and risk tolerance of the company.

-We have the ability to secure PPAs offering savings of 34% to 44% for 20-year contracts.
-However, we do not recommend using long-term PPAs since the energy market, and its participants, may significantly change over that time.
-In fact, some companies are not even permitted to sign contracts of that length (for any service) according to corporate policy.
+We can secure PPAs offering savings of 34% to 44% for 20-year contracts.
+However, we do not recommend using long-term PPAs since the energy market and its participants may significantly change over that time.
+Some companies are not even permitted to sign contracts of that length (for any service) according to corporate policy.

-Other PPAs in Mexico offer a more stable, fixed-price arrangement, across all levels of usage.
+Other PPAs in Mexico offer a more stable, fixed-price arrangement across all levels of usage.
 This can be important when thinking about signing a contract for a business where consumption trends may vary throughout the year.
-Alternatively, there are short-term contracts that offer the consumer a competitive, low-price for power, but allows them to change providers after a short period of time if they find a better option.
+Alternatively, there are short-term contracts that offer the consumer a competitive, low price for power, but allow them to change providers after a short period if they find a better option.

 Signing the Best Energy Contract in Mexico